 Welcome to “Inside USF: The Podcast,” created especially for University of South Florida faculty, staff and alumni.
 We know you’re busy – so busy, in fact, that it can be hard to find the time to learn about the important work taking place across our three campuses.
 We’re here to help.
-Every other Friday, we’ll talk with a member of the faculty or staff about their expertise and their contributions, including in ground-breaking research, inspiring community service efforts, the arts, athletics and much more.
-You’ll meet members of the faculty and staff who, like you, are helping to make this America’s fastest-rising public university.
+We’ll talk with a member of the faculty or staff about their expertise and their contributions, including in ground-breaking research, inspiring community service efforts, the arts, athletics and much more.
+You’ll meet members of the faculty and staff who, like you, are helping USF make an impact as a fast-rising urban research university.

 To view captions on an episode while listening above, use Google Chrome and follow these steps: